Table of Contents

 - Congo red stain is the gold standard for the demonstration of amyloid in tissue sections

-- It is used to evaluate the presence and extent of amyloidosis in different organs
+- Used to evaluate the presence and extent of amyloidosis in different organs

-- Common diseases for Congo red stain include primary amyloidosis, AL amyloid seen in plasma cell dyscrasias, AA amyloid associated with inflammatory conditions
+- Common diseases for Congo red stain include primary amyloidosis, amyloid light chain (AL) seen in plasma cell dyscrasias, amyloid A (AA) associated with inflammatory conditions

 Terminology